John Andrew Rea

-Biography
+Early life and education

-John Andrew Rea was born in Lancaster County, Pennsylvania to John Rea and Sarah Ann Robb on June 18, 1848.
+Rea was born in Lancaster County, Pennsylvania, to John Rea and Sarah Ann Robb, on June 18, 1848.
 He studied for three years at Ohio Wesleyan University.
 However, when Cornell University opened in 1868, he was attracted by "its promise of liberality in education" and moved there to complete his final year, along with two fellow students at Ohio Wesleyan, Morris Buchwalter and Joseph Foraker.
 While at Cornell, Rea was a founding member of the Irving Literary Society and the Cornell chapter of Phi Kappa Psi, as well as a member of Phi Beta Kappa.

+Career

 Following his graduation from Cornell in 1869, he worked as a journalist for the Philadelphia Press.
 For the next 30 years, journalism was to be his primary profession.
 In 1873, he married the former Mary Terry of Ithaca, New York, and the couple moved to Nebraska.
 He worked as a reporter in both Lincoln and Omaha, where among other stories, he covered the Nebraska Constitutional Convention of 1875.

 He later became managing editor of the Minneapolis Tribune, editor of the Bismarck Tribune and editor of the Dakota edition of the St. Paul Pioneer Press, for whom he had covered the Battle of the Little Bighorn As a correspondent for the Chicago Tribune and the New York Herald, he singlehandedly covered the 1877 flight of Chief Joseph and the Nez Perce to Montana and their final battle with the US Army.
 While Rea was living in Bismarck, he was also for a time the Register of the United States Land Office there.
 In 1889 he organized the North Dakota state constitutional convention, serving as its secretary and helping to draft the state's constitution.

 In late 1889, Rea moved to Washington state where he became the editor-in-chief of The Olympian, which had recently changed from a weekly to a daily newspaper.
 During his time in Olympia, he became an advisor and close friend of Elisha P. Ferry, Washington's first governor when it achieved statehood in 1889.
 In the late 1890s, Rea and his family settled in Tacoma where he developed timber and real estate businesses and became the first executive director of the Port of Tacoma, a post which he held until 1921.
 Rea also sat on the Board of Regents for the University of Washington and served for a time as the board's president.
 Described as one of Tacoma's most colorful characters and an astute Republican politician, US Presidents from Grover Cleveland to Franklin Delano Roosevelt referred to him as "Mr. Tacoma".

+Death

-John Rea died at his home in Tacoma on February 10, 1941.
+On February 10, 1941, Rea died at his home in Tacoma, Washington.
 At the time of his death, he was the oldest surviving alumnus of Cornell University and the last surviving member of Cornell's first graduating class.